altonhillhouse/Altonhillhouse/index.md

 Our breakfast hamper is served between 7.30-8.30am.

-Please ask if you would prefer a different time.
+Please let us know if you have any dietary requirements.

 ## Our breakfast hampers include: